 We have argued that VRTs help teams reach consensus and enhance team persuasion.
 That is, such technologies lead to shifts in team decisions and help teams coalesce around these decisions.
-Previous studies (e.g., Dennis et al. 2008, Sarker et al. 2010, Zhang et al. 2011) investigate the relationship between technology usage and team interaction, using communication content to measure group social dynamics (Gonzales et al. 2010, Chung and Pennebaker 2014).
+Previous studies (e.g., Dennis et al. 2008, Sarker et al. 2010, Zhang et al. 2011) investigate the relationship between technology usage and team interaction, using communication content to measure group social dynamics (Chung and Pennebaker 2014, Gonzales et al. 2010).
 Building on this work, we examine how VRT use is associated with group cohesion, as measured through language use.
 We focus on group cohesion because it is related to team consensus and persuasion (Yoo and Alavi 2001).
 Following Gonzales et al. (2010), we take two approaches to examine group cohesion: (1) the use of first-person plural pronouns and (2) linguistic style matching (LSM) in daily team chats.
-We use the Linguistic Inquiry and Word Count program (Pennebaker et al. 2007) to assess the use of first-person plural pronouns (e.g., "we," "us") and nine function words (auxiliary verbs, common adverbs, personal pronouns, impersonal pronouns, articles, prepositions, conjunctions, negations, and quantifiers).
+We employ the Linguistic Inquiry and Word Count program (Pennebaker et al. 2007) to assess the use of first-person plural pronouns (e.g., "we," "us") and nine function words (auxiliary verbs, common adverbs, personal pronouns, impersonal pronouns, articles, prepositions, conjunctions, negations, and quantifiers).
 Following previous studies (Ireland and Pennebaker 2010, Ludwig et al. 2014), we measure LSM as the extent to which the intensity of function words in a given team chat is similar to the average intensity in all team chats.
 We average the nine LSM scores to generate a composite LSM score.
-A greater composite LSM score indicates greater linguistic style
+A greater composite LSM score indicates greater linguistic style matching.
+A regression showed a significant effect of Corrected Visualness on the use of first-person plural words ($\beta = .038$, p < .05) as well as composite LSM $(\beta = .026, p < .01)$.
+These results support the idea that greater VRT use is associated with greater group cohesion.